Last updated on February 23rd, 2023

 The address doesn’t matter, but the network does

-Usually, the withdrawal fees on the Binance Smart Chain (BEP20) are cheaper than on the ERC20 network.
-This is because the Binance Smart Chain is usually less congested.
+Usually, the withdrawal fees on the BNB Smart Chain (BEP20) are cheaper than on the ERC20 network.
+This is because the BNB Smart Chain is usually less congested.

 This is a very important step, especially since both the BEP20 and ERC20 have the same address.
 There are some platforms that only support ERC20 deposits, but not BEP20 ones.